Slackadays/Clipboard/README.md

 <br>

-<i>I believe <b>Clipboard is the best tool for clipboard interaction</b>.
+<i>I believe Clipboard is <b>the best tool for clipboard interaction</b>.
 As a matter of fact, as of today you have 2713 stars on github, kudos!
 Keep up the good work.</i>

 \- pidario on GitHub.com